CaRCC/CaRCC-Handbook/handbook/index.md

-# CaRCC Professionals Handbook
+# CaRCC Handbook

-This is the CaRCC Professionals Handbook
+This is the CaRCC Handbook.

 ## Introduction

-This handbook is a guide to the CaRCC Profession.
+This handbook is a guide to CaRCC and the RCD profession.

 ## Facings

-The CaRCC Facings are as follows
+The CaRCC Facings are as follows: